macoopma/TomTomSports/README.md

 Once you have done all that, you can open the https://url_to_your_server/html/index.php page and continue from there.
 As soon as you have received an authorisation code, you can then manually start the getdata.py script to read in the data and copy it to the MySQL database.

+I might bundle all of this in a Docker container as well.